keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 In order to ensure that account claiming the FC key is the user being auto-registered into the DAO, you can check the `keypom_args`.
 Recall from the last section, the claiming account's `accountId` was being injected by setting `accountIdField` to `proposal.kind.AddMemberToRole.member_id`.
 You can leverage this by checking if the received `keypom_args` reflect this.

-All this will be placed in the first and only point of entry into the contract, and will immiately fail if any of the requirements are not met.
+All this will be placed in the first and only point of entry into the contract, the `new_auto_registration` method, and will immidiately fail if any of the requirements are not met.
 Putting these two together, the resultant checks can be seen below:

 ``` rust
 require!(env::predecessor_account_id() == AccountId::try_from(self.keypom_contract.clone()).unwrap(), "KEYPOM MUST BE PREDECESSOR, CHECK REQUIRED VERSION USING view_keypom_contract");